 - Connect the USB cable for the hard drive to your computer's USB port.

 Important: If you see a prompt for initializing or formatting the disk, click No. If you click Yes, you will erase all of the data on the hard drive.The hard drive is added to your list of drives in Windows Explorer.

-- If you used a personal encryption key, copy the files to a temporary location such as a folder on your desktop.
+Next Steps: If you used a personal encryption key when backing up your files, your copied files should be in a temporary location such as a folder on your desktop.
 From that temporary location, use your personal key to decrypt the files into their final destination on your computer.
 For more information, see Decrypting Your Restored Files.